Private Rental Assistance Policy

 Eligibility for Private Rental Subsidy assistance

-• have a recognised disability or medical condition, and
+- have a recognised disability or medical condition

 If a client receiving Private Rental Subsidy assistance refuses a reasonable offer of social housing, they will no longer be entitled to receive the subsidy.
-They will however be entitled to receive another offer of social housing.
+They will however be entitled to receive a final offer of social housing.

 Clients will be approved for a rental property that is similar to a property they are likely to be allocated in social housing.
 Clients will only be approved to rent in suburbs where there are existing social housing properties.